stevenzhujr/Website/content/about.md

 Foundations of Analog and Digital Circuits and Systems.

-I have academic experience in C++ and Java, while learning Python and HTML on my own.
+I have academic experience in C++ and Java while learning Python and HTML independently.

 ### Work Experience

-I interned at a company named [Trina Solar](https://www.trinasolar.com/us) during the last summer of highschool.
-I handeled data entry as well as managed weekly presentations.
-This was my introduction to work culture.
+I interned at a company named [Trina Solar](https://www.trinasolar.com/us) in the summer of 2022.
+I handled data entry as well as managed weekly presentations.
+Trina was my introduction to work culture and taught me work etiquette.

-Now I am working part time at UCSB as a [Facility Services Operator](https://conferences.ucsb.edu/student-employment).
-This position has greatly developed my interpersonal and time management skills.
+Currently, I am working part-time at UCSB as a [Facility Services Operator](https://conferences.ucsb.edu/student-employment).
+This position has developed my interpersonal and time management skills.

 ### Projects

 I have completed a Pingpong Ball Launcher Project in my ECE 5 class.
-With the aid of my teammates, I used Solidworks to design and 3-D print a turret that launched pingpong balls.
-We controlled it with a PS4 controller remote through arduino with c++ code.
+Collaborating with my teammates, I used Solidworks to design and 3-D print a turret that launched pingpong balls.
+We controlled it with a PS4 controller remote through Arduino with C++ code.

 During my internship at Trina, I started a project to automate weekly presentations.
-I used python to fetch elements and screenshots from websites using XPath and the Selenium library.
-Then the program automatically compiled them into a presentation usint the python pptx and Pillow libraries.
+I used Python to fetch elements and screenshots from websites using XPath and the Selenium library.
+Then, the program automatically compiled them into a presentation using the Python pptx and Pillow libraries.

 I have more projects in the works.
-I plan to code Conrad's game of life in this coming school quarter and complete a PCB ornament project this school year under the supervision of [IEEE](https://www.ieee.org/).
+I plan to code Conrad's Game of Life this coming school quarter and complete a PCB ornament project this school year under the supervision of an [IEEE](https://www.ieee.org/) member.

-If you want learn more about about my project, be sure to visit my [projects page.](/projects)
+Learn more at my [projects page.](/projects)